 Obligations for transfer duty self assessors

-You have certain obligations to fulfil as a registered transfer duty self assessor.
-Meeting these obligations will help you complete assessments and prevent reassessments, interest and penalties.
+You have obligations as a registered transfer duty self assessor that will help you complete assessments and prevent reassessments, interest and penalties.

 Record keeping requirements